 We went up to the main terminal where there was a deli-style restaurant.
 I got a sandwich and a Coke; Sally glass of wine.
 We sat down and Sally looked at me carefully.

-"Not exactly a dinner date, is it, Billy?
+"Not exactly a fancy dinner date, is it, Billy?
 Are you doing alright?
-You know, it is a remarkable thing you're doing, I wouldn't be surprised if you were upset."
+I realize what a remarkable thing it is that you're doing, I wouldn't be at all surprised if you were upset."

 "I'm OK, I guess.
-I knew going into it that this would be a strange gig, but I never imagined it would turn out so bad.
-I don't have any say in what's going on, it's the only thing that bothers me."
+I knew going into it that this would be a strange gig, but I never imagined it how it could turn so bad.
+The realization that I don't have any say in what's going on, that's the thing which bothers me."

-"You are past the hard part, the Senator will see to it that it will be considerably easier from now on; you will have every comfort—if you play by the rules."
+"You're already past the hard part.
+The Senator will see to it that it will be considerably easier from now on; you will have every comfort—if you play by the rules."

 "I understand.
-Perhaps I could get a different pair of shoes."
+I would be a lot more comfortable if I had a different pair of shoes."
 I picked at the sandwich.
 My brain said that I should be hungry, but my stomach wasn't ready for a meal yet.
 "I will play the role of dutiful son."
 I wondered how Molly was taking the news of "my" death.
 She must have been notified by now.
 "Where is it I'm going, by the way?"

 "We'll land in Washington, and then go to the Senator's compound in Maryland.
 You'll be under Secret Service protection."